top of page

 Harness and Leash: More Than Just Gear

 Choosing the right harness and leash is crucial for a successful canicross experience.
-Opt for a harness with ample surface area, ensuring proper weight distribution.
-A leash that wraps around your waist can prevent back pain, offering a comfortable and efficient way to run with your dog.
-While official Canicross sets exist, you can start with alternatives like a bungee leash or a custom-made boithane leash for a personalized touch.
+Opt for a harness with ample shoulder movement area and a back clip, ensuring proper weight distribution.
+A leash that wraps around your waist can prevent back pain offering a comfortable and efficient way to run with your dog.
+Finally a bungee leash to reduce the impact of sudden movements on you and your dog.
+We usually recommend 4ft to 6ft lengths.

 Training Your Pup: A Couch to 5k Approach

-Just as you'd ease into running, a gradual approach is key for your furry friend.
+Just as you'd ease into running, a gradual approach is key for your dog.
 You can start with a couch to 5k program, adapting it to your dog's pace and fitness level.
 Ensure vet approval before hitting the trails, especially for younger dogs with open growth plates.
-We don't want to run long distances until those growth plates have closed to prevent future issues, your vet can help you determine if that's an issue or not for your team.
+We don't want to run long distances until those growth plates have closed to prevent future issues.
+Your vet can help you determine if that's an issue or not for your team.
 Prevention is key to avoiding long-term issues like arthritis and chronic pain.
-If you want to follow my program, it’s in the Freebies section of the website!

 Expert Guidance: Rehab Vet and Canine Conditioning Coach

-Before you start, consult a rehab vet- if one is available, otherwise your normal vet can assist to the best of their ability- to evaluate your dog's suitability for canicross.
+Before you start, consult a rehab vet (if one is available, otherwise your normal vet can assist to the best of their ability) to evaluate your dog's suitability for canicross.
 Some may need intervals, while others might be advised against it due to health issues.
-Consider reaching out to a canine conditioning coach for a personalized plan, including warm-up and cool-down routines.
-A well-informed approach ensures a safe and enjoyable experience for both you and your canine companion.
+Consider reaching out to a canine conditioning coach for a personalized plan, including warmup and cooldown routines.
+A well informed approach ensures a safe and enjoyable experience for both you and your dog.

 Joining the Canicross Community

 In the U.S., Canicross enthusiasts often participate in park runs, with many allowing dogs.
-Explore AKC FitDog titles and official Canicross events through Canicross USA's website.
-You can even start or join local meetups to connect with like-minded individuals.
-Safety is paramount, especially for reactive dogs – consult a rehab vet about suitable muzzles and communicate your space needs with fellow runners.
+Explore AKC FitDog titles and official Canicross events through North American Canicross website.
+You can even start or join local meetups to connect with like minded individuals.
+Safety is paramount, especially for reactive dogs, consult a rehab vet about suitable muzzles and communicate your space needs with fellow runners.

 Commands and Considerations: Beyond the Basics